Home

 David privately expressed his intense anger and vowed to kill Fisher if he ever got the chance.
 I can empathize with his overwhelming emotions.

-The tragic events surrounding Miss Miller’s death led to a series of heinous crimes.
+The tragic events surrounding Gail Miller’s death led to a series of heinous crimes.
 First, there was the brutal knifepoint rape and murder.
-Then, there was the wrongful conviction that imprisoned an innocent man for over two decades.
-Next, there was the incompetence and dishonesty of the Saskatoon Police, who coerced frightened teenagers, acquaintances of David, to change their testimony and betray their friend.
-Finally, there was the sleazy behaviour of a heavy-drinking Crown Prosecutor, who, when informed by a lawyer in his office that it seemed unlikely that the young man was guilty, remarked, “Fuck him.”
+Then, a wrongful conviction that imprisoned an innocent man for more than two decades.
+Next, there was the incompetence and dishonesty of Saskatoon detectives who pressured frightened teenagers, acquaintances of David, to change their testimony and betray their friend.
+Finally, there was the sleazy behaviour of a heavy-drinking Crown Prosecutor, who, when informed by a lawyer in his office that it seemed unlikely that Milgard was guilty, remarked, “Fuck him.”
 This remark exemplified the incompetence and dishonesty that plague our judicial system.

-As a result of these events, the system wrongfully convicted David Milgaard, including some politically appointed members of Canada’s Parole Board.
+As a result of these events, the system worked against David Milgaard, including some politically appointed members of Canada’s Parole Board.
 When an early Board reminded Milgaard of his murder conviction, he responded with a defiant “fuck you!”
-Shuffles also complained about the poor quality of the marijuana prisoners smoked in the joint.
+The man known as “Shuffles” also complained about the poor quality of the marijuana he smoked in the joint.

 David Milgaard eventually received a substantial financial settlement — courtesy of Saskatchewan taxpayers.
 He used the money to support his parents and siblings, pay his lawyer, invest in the stock market, travel to Australia and Europe, purchase a house in Calgary, and live off the interest of the remaining funds (approximately one million dollars).

 Towards the end of his life, David volunteered to help those he believed had been wrongfully accused.
-He often contacted me with information about wrongfully convicted prisoners, encouraging me to write stories about them.
+He often got in touch with information about wrongfully-convicted prisoners, encouraging me to write stories about them.

 TIME MOVES ON …